 Is the insurance company disputing the liability of its insured?

 Even when an accident is clearly the fault of the other party, an insurance company may try to dispute liability.
 Often, a company will do this to try to make people believe that they don’t have valid claims or that their claim is worth far less than it is.
 If liability is being disputed, it is vital that you seek help from a personal injury attorney.
 A lawyer will gather all of the evidence that you need to prove liability so that you can either settle or head to trial.

 Hire An Experienced Personal Injury Lawyer

-If you are not comfortable with doing these things, consulting with a personal injury attorney at Greenwald Law Firm is in order.
-An attorney who is experienced with personal injury cases may be better-equipped to value your claim then you will be able to do by yourself.
+If you are not comfortable with doing these things, consulting with a Shreveport personal injury attorney at Greenwald Law Firm is in order.
+An attorney who is experienced with personal injury cases may be better equipped to value your claim than you will be able to do by yourself.
 Your case’s value will include all of your economic and noneconomic losses.
-Insurance companies often do not volunteer offers that include money for noneconomic losses, such as pain and suffering, loss of consortium and others, on their own to your benefit.
+Insurance companies often do not volunteer offers that include money for noneconomic losses, such as pain and suffering, loss of consortium, and others, on their own to your benefit.
 An attorney may be able to negotiate the recovery for both your economic losses as well as your more intangible ones.